 In order to obtain a legally valid power of attorney, you must consult one of the following persons:

-- The power of attorney can only be established in writing with one of the above-mentioned persons, who will then enter it in the Austrian Central Register of Representatives (ÖZVV).
+The power of attorney can only be established in writing together with a professional from one of the above-mentioned fields, who will then register it in the Austrian Central Register of Representatives (ÖZVV).

 The power of attorney becomes effective when you lose the ability to make decisions.
 The power of attorney is valid for the matters entered in the ÖZVV.
-With a medical certificate confirming the loss of your decision-making capacity, you and the representative visit the office or person who entered the power of attorney in the ÖZVV.
-It will then be noted in the ÖZVV that the case for which you have made provision has occurred.
+Once you have a medical certificate confirming the loss of your decision-making capacity, you and the representative must visit the office or person who entered the power of attorney in the ÖZVV.
+It will then be officially recorded in the ÖZVV that the situation for which the power of attorney was issued has occurred.

 From this point on, the representative may decide on your behalf on the matters specified in the power of attorney.